 “I have a six year old girl, Lacee, and she talks about Dad every day.
 She always looks at the brightest star in the sky, as Granddad told her that star would be him looking down on us.”

-In 2016 the Roger De Haan Charitable Trust’s donation of £19,000 was matched by the NHS, helping to fund the provision of a Marie Curie nurse in the district of Shepway, Kent, for one year.
+In 2016 the Roger De Haan Charitable Trust’s donation of £19,000 was matched by the NHS.
+This helped to fund the provision of a Marie Curie nurse in the district of Folkestone and Hythe, Kent, for one year.
 A further donation of £3000 was made in 2018.